trstovall/lazarus/media/README.md

 "First, I want to thank the chickens.
 We are consuming their life force, and their parents were mighty lizards.
 You do not want to be in Hell with them."

+"Next, I would like to thank the Holy Spirit for giving them life."

 ## Outro